 Braided Nylon Flex Tubes

-TIP: Hot water creates more wear on plastic supply lines, so it's a good idea to periodically inspect those tubes running supplying hot water faucets.
-These are more likely to fail than cold water supply tubes.
+Note: Hot water is hard on plastic supply lines, so it's a good idea to periodically inspect nylon tubing supplying hot-water faucets.
+These are more likely to fail than nylon cold-water supply tubes.

 02 of 04

 Stainless steel flex tubes are made of braided stainless steel surrounding an inner tube of PVC or nylon.
 The finish is a shiny metal with a textured, fabric-like look.
 The stainless steel on the outside is great in exposed areas, not only for appearance but also because the stainless steel protects the tubing from the environment by resisting corrosion.